mrinalaich/Firewall-in-SDN-Network/README.md

 ## Firewall
 SDN could be used to replace expensive Layer 4-7 firewalls, load-balancers, and IPS/IDS with cost-effective high-performance switches with a logically centralized controller.
-In this project, I have implemented Layer 3 & 4 firewall by proactive policies and managed to block several applications like host-to-host connectivity and destination process.
+In this project, I have implemented Layer 2, 3 & 4 firewall by proactive policies and managed to block several applications like specific link, host-to-host connectivity and destination process.

 ## Architecture
 There are one each POX Controller and OVS-Switch alongwith 4 Hosts forming an SDN Network.